Automated Reinforcement Learning: An Overview: Introduction

+To provide a concise roadmap of the AutoRL landscape and illustrate how the subsequent sections relate to its key components, Figure~\ref{fig:autorl-roadmap} summarizes the major directions covered in this overview, including MDP modeling automation, algorithm/learner design, hyperparameter optimization, evaluation, and extensions such as meta-learning, neural architecture search, and LLM-based AutoRL techniques.
+Compared to \cite{parker2022automated}, our paper is positioned as a focused overview centered on model-free RL.
+We emphasize the core automation knobs that practitioners most frequently tune in model-free DRL, while summarizing practical challenges that affect reliable automation, such as evaluation sensitivity, seed variance, and the cost of repeated full training.
+Moreover, we further highlight how ideas from AutoML, learning-to-learn, and neural architecture design can be adopted as reusable tools within the AutoRL outer loop, to motivate future research directions rather than exhaustively surveying all subfields.

 This paper is organized as follows.
-In section \ref{sec:mdp}, previous work related to automating the MDP modeling including the definition of states, actions and rewards are explained.
-In section \ref{sec:alg}, the process of RL algorithm selection is reviewed.
-Since algorithm selection is normally intertwined with hyper-parameter optimization, most of the combined work in algorithm selection and hyper-parameter optimization together with different hyper-parameter optimization work are presented in section \ref{sec:hyp}.
-Section \ref{sec:meta} present recent work in meta-learning that can be leveraged in a RL framework.
-In section \ref{sec:nn}, previous work in optimizing and learning neural network architecture are reviewed.
-Finally, section \ref{sec:conc} concludes the paper.
+In Section \ref{sec:mdp}, the works on automating the MDP modeling, including the definition of states, actions, and rewards, are reviewed.
+In Section \ref{sec:alg}, the process of RL algorithm selection is reviewed.
+Since algorithm selection is normally intertwined with hyper-parameter optimization, most of the combined work in algorithm selection and hyper-parameter optimization together with different hyper-parameter optimization work are presented in Section \ref{sec:hyp}.
+Section \ref{sec:meta} presents recent work in meta-learning that can be leveraged in an RL framework.
+In Section \ref{sec:nn}, previous work in optimizing and learning neural network architecture is reviewed.
+Section \ref{sec:llm} explores the integration of large language models into AutoRL pipelines.
+Section \ref{sec:limit} discusses limitations and future work in AutoRL.
+Section \ref{sec:ethics} discusses ethical considerations and potential risks associated with automating RL.
+Finally, Section \ref{sec:conc} concludes the paper.
+Throughout Sections \ref{sec:mdp}--\ref{sec:llm}, Table~\ref{tab:overview} categorizes the reviewed approaches along their key ideas, advantages, limitations, and applicable RL settings, Figure~\ref{fig:autorl-roadmap} organizes them chronologically, and the experimental results reported by state-of-the-art methods are quoted and analyzed where the corresponding methods are discussed.